-Firefox 57 is hailed as a strong competitor to Google Chrome.
-Now, whether we like it or not, comparisons of the two browsers will be made.
+Since the release of Firefox 57, the web browser is hailed as a strong competitor to Google Chrome.
+Now, whether we like it or not, comparisons of the two browsers are done.
 So, going along similar lines, this Firefox Quantum vs Chrome post tries to put the two web browsers in front of each other.

 One thing I’d to tell you that is that Quantum isn’t the new name of the Firefox web browser.
 Quantum is the project that the turned Firefox into what it is today.
 People just say it that way.